 B2B competition strategy is like just every other aspect of strategy – there is no ‘of course’ approach to strategy for addressing your competition.
 Anyone who tells you that you always need a competition strategy in B2B is spending too much time looking behind them, and not looking at where they are going.

-As we head over the last few weeks, we are going to focus on market maturity, but of course, looking at competition strategy.
 Buyers are different at each stage of the market maturity.
 There is a different kind of buyer who is ready to buy at each stage of the market’s maturity.
 And oddly enough, that’s what we should focus on to set that competition strategy.
-So on today’s blog, I’m going to remind you exactly who the buyer is at each of the stages in the market maturity, what they need, and therefore what a competition strategy should be.
+So here I’m going to remind you exactly who the buyer is at each of the stages in the market maturity, what they need, and therefore what a competition strategy should be.

 Now let’s go to ‘Main Street’.
 Remember we have moved buyers now.
 It’s no longer the end-user department buying, it’s now IT, finance, procurement, admin, HR, it’s the infrastructure buyer.
 And that infrastructure buyer cares about very different things.
 But they need you to comply with their expectations.
 You need to know your competition, where they are weak, so that you can find out your strengths.

-Okay, so let’s take a look at unique selling proposition.
+2. Unique selling proposition.
 Once again, the question isn’t how well do you solve the problem, but how well and uniquely do you solve the problem.
 So the product serves itself, your price, your after sales service, if that’s a function that you’re offering, all of the elements that your customer would consider that which I get from you when I pay you money, how unique and strong is that.
 Remember you don’t need to be strong for the whole market, just the market as you have described it.
-So if you’ve got a very narrow strategy which you do in the ‘Bowling Alley’, then two points: Firstly, you only need to compare yourself to competitors for that narrow niche.
-Secondly, I just argued that we don’t need to focus on competition at all anyway.
-So frankly if we’re in the ‘Bowling Alley’, strip it all out.
-So we are really only going to use competition strategy in ‘Tornado’, ‘Main Street’, and end-of-life.
+As I discussed, we are really only going to use competition strategy in ‘Tornado’, ‘Main Street’, and end-of-life.
 If you’re in those stages, then it’s broad competition, who else can solve the problem like I can?

 In next weeks show, we are going to move from the buyer talking from a strategy perspective, to talking about how buyers buy, or what we call the buyers’ journey, the term I coined in 2003 when I wrote ‘The Leaky Funnel’.
 But for now, may your funnel be full and always flowing.